iwantmyname/blog/preview/2014-05-29-a-look-back-at-mays-domain-extensions.md

 + [.CLUB](https://iwantmyname.com/domains/dot-club) (#1)
 + [.EXPERT](https://iwantmyname.com/domains/dot-expert) (#17)

 It was exciting to see [.CLUB overtake .GURU in the top spot](https://iwantmyname.com/blog/2014/05/this-club-is-quite-popular.html), but the biggest surprise for me was .EXPERT sneaking into the top 20.
 Being a slightly more direct version of .GURU, .EXPERT seems to be finding its audience, even though it comes with a slightly higher price tag.
 Will it stay in the top 20 though?
-Not if new gTLDs like .WIKI have anything to say about it.
+Not if new top-level domains (TLDs) like .WIKI have anything to say about it.

 <!-- /excerpt -->